WRQK-FM: History

 WRQK-FM began broadcasting as WCNO on March 1, 1961.
 The new station was owned by the Greer Group, also owner of WAND in Canton; the two stations became WNYN and WNYN-FM in 1967.
 Both stations were purchased in 1965 by Don Keyes, who had made his mark as a national programmer for legendary station owner Gordon McLendon.
 In 1971, he sold the FM station to Susquehanna Radio Corporation, the owners of WHLO in Akron, whereupon WNYN-FM became WHLQ.

 Susquehanna sold the station in 1978 to the owners of WINW, who applied to change the FM call letters to WHOF (for the "Hall of Fame" city of Canton) but were rebuffed by the owners of WTOF, another local FM station.
 (Coincidentally, WRQK-FM now has an iHearMedia, Inc. sister station in the Akron/Canton cluster using the WHOF call letters.)
-106.9 adopted an automated Top 40 format and became WOOS-FM on June 1, 1979.
+The station adopted an automated Top 40 format and became WOOS-FM on June 1, 1979.

 WOOS-FM changed its call sign to WRQK on August 3, 1985, taking on an album oriented rock music format.
 For a while, the station called itself Goodrock 107, an apparent play on the name of the Goodyear Tire and Rubber Company in nearby Akron.
-It formally changed from WRQK to WRQK-FM on February 14, 1989, when AM station WINW changed its call sign to WRQK.
+It formally changed from WRQK to WRQK-FM on February 14, 1989, when WINW changed its call sign to WRQK.
 The AM station changed back to WINW six months later, but the FM call sign has remained WRQK-FM.

 In 1995, the station was sold by Jim Embrescia's Canton/Akron Radio, Inc. to Sabre Communications.
-Then In 1997, SabreComm sold to Connoisseur.
+Then In 1997, SabreComm sold to Connoisseur Communications.
 Connoisseur sold their entire radio group to Cumulus Media.
-Then, on August 8, 2006, it was announced that WRQK-FM would be sold to Clear Channel Communications (now iHeartMedia, Inc.), pairing WRQK-FM with former sister-station WHLO, as well as WARF, WKDD, and WHOF.
-Clear Channel took over operations of WRQK-FM on January 15, 2007, pending FCC approval of its purchase of the station from Cumulus.
+Then, on August 8, 2006, it was announced that WRQK-FM would be sold to Clear Channel Communications (now iHeartMedia, Inc.), pairing WRQK-FM with former sister station WHLO, as well as WARF, WKDD, and WHOF.
+Clear Channel took over operations of WRQK-FM on January 15, 2007, pending Federal Communications Commission approval of its purchase of the station from Cumulus.